kodefox/js-codestyle/README.md

     ```

   <a name="naming--leading-underscore"></a><a name="22.4"></a>
-  - [22.4](#naming--leading-underscore) Do not use trailing or leading underscores. eslint: [`no-underscore-dangle`](http://eslint.org/docs/rules/no-underscore-dangle.html) jscs: [`disallowDanglingUnderscores`](http://jscs.info/rule/disallowDanglingUnderscores)
+  - [22.4](#naming--leading-underscore) Do not use trailing or leading underscores except to mark properties as "not-for-public-use". eslint: [`no-underscore-dangle`](http://eslint.org/docs/rules/no-underscore-dangle.html) jscs: [`disallowDanglingUnderscores`](http://jscs.info/rule/disallowDanglingUnderscores)

-    > Why?
-JavaScript does not have the concept of privacy in terms of properties or methods.
-Although a leading underscore is a common convention to mean “private”, in fact, these properties are fully public, and as such, are part of your public API contract.
-This convention might lead developers to wrongly think that a change won't count as breaking, or that tests aren't needed. tl;dr: if you want something to be “private”, it must not be observably present.
+    > JavaScript does not have the concept of privacy in terms of properties or methods.
+A leading underscore is a common convention to mean “private”, however, keep in mind these properties are still public, so it should be used only to hint to a programmer that this variable should not be used from another class or module.

     ```javascript
     // bad
     this.__firstName__ = 'Panda';
     this.firstName_ = 'Panda';
-    this._firstName = 'Panda';

     // good
     this.firstName = 'Panda';

+    // only to indicate not-for-public-use
+    this._firstName = 'Panda';
     ```

   <a name="naming--self-this"></a><a name="22.5"></a>